 You see, the real tragedy of our life is not that someone else is getting richer or healthier than us, but that he is getting there faster than us.

 Another tragedy is that when we fall into this comparison trap, it’s hard to stop.

 Look at fund managers.
-Most of them have similar stocks in their portfolios, and each of them still claim to have the skills to outperform others.
+Most of them have similar stocks in their portfolios, and most still claim to have the skills to outperform others.

 Why do you think any mention of “5 stocks to buy” or “best stocks to buy now” raises your brain’s antennae?
-This is because you want to compare those best stocks to your exiting portfolio, and buy whatever you don’t have already.
+This is because you want to compare those best stocks to your existing portfolio and buy whatever you don’t have already.

 This habit of unintelligently buying things because someone else is making fast money on them comes to the fore when the markets have been rising for some time.

 Here is what Citigroup’s boss Chuck Prince said to a newspaper in July 2007, shortly before the subprime bubble burst…

 When the music stops, in terms of liquidity, things will be complicated.
 But as long as the music is playing, you’ve got to get up and dance.
 We’re still dancing.

 So, even as people know that things are not right around them, they keep dancing to the bubble’s music because everyone else is dancing and making merry.

 After all, not dancing to the rising market’s tune is same as underperforming.
 Isn’t it terrible to sit quietly, doing nothing, when some people are predicting the Sensex to touch six-figures soon, and others are dancing to their tunes?
 Of course, it’s terrible!